5 Things You Might Not Know About Wallis Simpson

 Why did the magazine choose to honor Wallis Simpson over so many people who changed the course of 20th century history?
 According to Time, "In the single year 1936 she became the most-talked-about, written-about, headlined and interest-compelling person in the world.
 In these respects no woman in history has ever equaled Mrs. Simpson, for no press or radio existed to spread the world news they made."

-Remember the episode of Seinfeld where the fictional J. Peterman bought a slice of Edward and Wallis' 60-year-old wedding cake for $29,000?
-That little quirk didn't just spring from Jerry Seinfeld's head; it actually happened.
+Remember the episode of Seinfeld where the fictional J. Peterman bought a slice of Edward and Wallis's 60-year-old wedding cake for $29,000?
+That little quirk didn't just spring from Jerry Seinfeld's head—it actually happened.

-In 1998, Sotheby's held a large auction of the duke and duchess' personal effects, including a slice of cake in a box marked ""A PIECE OF OUR WEDDING CAKE WE WE 3-VI-37."
+In 1997, Sotheby's held a large auction of the Duke and Duchess's personal effects, including a slice of cake in a box marked "A piece of our wedding cake WE WE 3-VI-37."
 (The "WE" stood for "Wallis and Edward.")

-As a fellow pug fancier, I had to include this one.
-The duke and duchess owned a pack of pugs with great names: Disraeli, Davey Crockett, Black Diamond, Imp, Trooper, and Ginseng.
+The Duke and Duchess owned a pack of pugs with great names: Disraeli, Davey Crockett, Black Diamond, Imp, Trooper, and Ginseng.
 Wallis didn't just love live pugs, though; she also had 11 pug-shaped pillows arranged at the foot of her bed.
-The pillows were replicas of a needlepoint done by actress Sylvia Sidney and sold for $13,800 after the duchess' death.
+The pillows were replicas of a needlepoint done by actress Sylvia Sidney, and sold for $13,800 after the Duchess's death.

 Wallis and Edward ran afoul of the rest of the royals (and much of the British government) during World War II.
 The Duke and Duchess of Windsor made a high-profile trip to Nazi Germany during 1937 to see how the German people lived under Hitler's regime; they even stayed with the Fuhrer as his personal guests.
 When tensions flared during the early days of World War II, the couple was still said to entertain fascist friends in their French home.

 Others thought that the Nazis were gleaning information about French defenses from the loose-lipped duchess.
-Some of the rumors were pretty steamy: people speculated that German foreign minister Joachim von Ribbentrop had been Wallis' lover during the mid-1930s and sent her 17 carnations a day as a reminder of how many times they slept together.
+Some of the rumors were pretty steamy: People speculated that German foreign minister Joachim von Ribbentrop had been Wallis's lover during the mid-1930s and sent her 17 carnations a day as a reminder of how many times they slept together.